GateNLP/wpextract/docs/intro/start.md

     It is your responsibility to ensure any usage of this tool is ethical and compliant with the law.
 In general, you should only scrape sites with permission of the owner, or for appropriate research following your institution's ethical guidelines.

-    You should use the options included in the `dl` command to minimise the impact of this tool on servers.
+    You should use the options included in the `download` command to minimise the impact of this tool on servers.

 ## Installation